mvolkmann/blog/src/swift/Localization.md

 ## Overview

-To specify the languages to be supported:
+TODO: Which SwiftUI views automatically look for String translations?
+TODO: I know Text does.
+How about Label, Button, TextField, Link, navigation title, ...?
+TODO: When should LocalizedStringKey be used?

+## Specifying Supported Languages

 1. Select the top entry in the File Navigator.
 1. In the left nav of the project editor, select the project.
 1. Select the "Info" tab.
-1. In the "Localization" section, for each language to be added, click the "+" Button and select a language.
+1. In the "Localization" section there will already be an entry for "English".
+   For each additional language to be supported, click the "+" Button and select a language.

+## Creating a "Strings" File

+Translations are described in a "Strings" file.
-To create a "Strings" file:
+To create one:

 1. Add a file to the project by pressing cmd-n.
 1. In the Resource section, select the "Strings File" template.
 1. Click the "Next" button.
-1. Keep the default name of "Localizable.strings".
+1. Keep the default directory and the default file name "Localizable.strings".
 1. Click the "Create" button.

-To populate the "Strings" file:

 1. Select the "Localizable.strings" file in the File Navigator.
 1. Open the Inspector panel on the right.
+1. Under "Localization", click the "Localize..." button.
+1. In the dialog that appears, click the "Localize" button.
+1. Once again, select the "Localizable.strings" file in the File Navigator.
+1. Once again, open the Inspector panel on the right.
 1. Under "Localization", check all the language checkboxes.
 1. This will add one entry under "Localizable.strings" in the File Navigator for each selected language.

+## Populating the "Strings" File

+1. In the File Navigator, expand the "Localizable.strings" entry to expose an entry for each supported language.
-1. For each language
+1. For each supported language
    1. Select its entry in the File Navigator.
    1. For each string to be translated
-      1. Enter an assignment statement of the form `"english-or-key" = "translation";`
-         (note the semicolon at the end).
+      1. Enter an assignment statement of the form `"key" = "translation";` (note the semicolon at the end).

+For example, the key could be "greeting", the English translation could be "Hello", and the French translation could be "Bonjour".

+When no translation is found for a given key in the current language, the key itself is used.

+If a key is the same as its English translation then it is not necessary to add an entry for it in the English file.
+For example, if the key is "Hello" then there is no need to add `"Hello" = "Hello";"` in the English file and the French file could contain `"Hello" = "Bonjour";`.
+This is the recommend approach unless the English translation is long.

+## Preview Locale

 To select a locale to use in the Preview, apply the `environment` view modifier to the top-most view.